-Britain’s Conservatives trounced in local elections
+Britain’s Conservatives trounced in local elections as Labour makes gains

 Conservative mayor Ben Houchen was re-elected in Tees Valley, a rare success, although with a greatly reduced majority.

-Six more mayor races, including for London, will be called over the weekend.
+A few more mayor races will be called over the weekend.

 “We are probably looking at certainly one of the worst, if not the worst, Conservative performances in local government elections for the last 40 years,” John Curtice, professor of politics at the University of Strathclyde, told BBC radio.